viettrungluu-cr/mojo/README.md

 and run the following commands:

 ```
-$ fetch mojo # use --target-os=android if you want an Android build.
+$ fetch mojo # use --target_os=android if you want an Android build.
 $ cd src
 $ ./build/install-build-deps.sh
 ```